-Associated Stations will show a list of devices connected to the AP.
+Associated Stations shows a list of stations connected to this device.

 Figure 37: The Associated Stations are also shown on the Wireless Overview page.

 The MAC address, network name, received signal strength, noise power, transmit rate, receive rate, and transmission quality for each station are displayed.